Description

 4. Citrus-Curry Mojo

-- Pair with: Grilled salmon or quinoa wraps
+- Pair with: Grilled salmon (curcumin binds to fish oils enhancing bioavailability)

 5. Chocolate-Chipotle Mojo